 "You can accomplish anything through perseverance and hard work."

-Field Training Officer Douglas Wall has been employed by the Gilford Police Department for 12 years and has over 18 years of Law Enforcement experience.
-Prior to coming to Gilford, FTO Wall worked for the Brookline Police Department, the NH State Prison, and the Hillsborough County Sheriff’s Department.
+Patrolman First Class Officer Douglas Wall has been employed by the Gilford Police Department for 12 years and has over 18 years of Law Enforcement experience.
+Prior to coming to Gilford, PFC Wall worked for the Brookline Police Department, the NH State Prison, and the Hillsborough County Sheriff’s Department.
 FTO Wall also proudly served his country in the United States Marine Corps.

-FTO Wall is a member of the Honor Guard, is a Field Training Officer, and is a Firearms and Taser instructor.
-FTO Wall is currently assigned to the Patrol Division.
+PFC Wall is a member of the Honor Guard, is a Field Training Officer, and is a Firearms and Taser instructor.
+PFC Wall is currently assigned to the Patrol Division.

 In his off time, FTO Wall enjoys working out, target shooting and spending time with his son and friends.